justinmahar/react-sub-unsub/README.md

 - `Subscribe.subscribe` - Call provided function to subscribe to an event and return an unsubscribe function.
 - `Subscribe.subscribeEvent` - Subscribe to an emitter event and return an unsubscribe function.
 - `Subscribe.subscribeDOMEvent` - Subscribe to a DOM event and return an unsubscribe function.
+- `Subscribe.subscribeTimeout` - Create a subscription using `setTimeout`, return an unsubscribe function.
+- `Subscribe.subscribeInterval` - Create a subscription using `setInterval`, return an unsubscribe function.
 - `Subscribe.unsubscribeAll` - Call all provided unsubscribe functions (array or single unsubscribe).

 See the JS docs for each for more details.